 Positive Behavioral Interventions and Support

-LKMS is proud to share that we have applied for the PBIS Maryland GOLD Recognition Award, the highest level of recognition in the state.
-Please stay tuned for future announcements later this summer…
+LKMS is proud to share that we have received the PBIS Maryland GOLD Recognition Award, the highest level of recognition in the state for the past 4 consecutive years.

 Responsible for our actions

 All students participate in positive behavioral lessons where they are introduced to the school wide expectations and work together to individualize the expectations to meet the unique needs of classroom and other settings.
 In addition, school wide activities are used to reinforce the expectations.
 In the past, we have created school wide videos where every student and staff member developed their own way of showcasing the ROAR expectations, students have designed PAWsitive postcards and we held a logo design contest for the Limelighter T-shirt.

 In order to support students in achieving at their highest level, Lime Kiln offers: